kik-kik/Erlang/futurelearn_concurrent_erlang/week_1/notes_week_1.md

 - They only communicate by passing messages between each other.
 - This leads to thraed safety, no worries about shared state.
 - Concurrency across different hosts.
+- Erlang only gives a promise on the order in which messages will be delivered if they were sent from the same process, otherwise anything is possible.
 - Messages send and received are decoupled in erlang (process does not have to wait for the receiver to open the message or respond to continue).
 - This helps to avoid common source of deadlocks.
 - This approach is easier to implement in network distributed systems than when using a synchronous approach.